 Getting arrested and charged with a DWI is a stressful event that can cause even the calmest person to become anxious about their future.
-A DWI is no walk in the park—quite the opposite—but it does not mean your life is over, either.
+A DWI is no walk in the park—quite the opposite—but it does not mean your life is over.

 Legal Consequences of DWI in Texas

 At Michael & Associates, our clients rarely receive the full penalties associated with a DWI.
-If you are facing DWI charges, it’s essential that you hire an experienced attorney as soon as possible to ensure you do not get the worst case penalties.
+If you are facing DWI charges, it’s essential that you hire an experienced attorney as soon as possible to ensure you do not get the worst-case outcomes.

 The penalties for a DWI in Texas increase in severity with each conviction.